 You can find best Banh Da Lon on the old streets of Hoi An with very cheap price only from 3000-5000VND.

 - Bánh Khọt, Khot cake

 Some opinion supposes that the cake’s name came from the sound “khot khot” of the cake when oil starts boiling.
-Other supports the idea that this name came from a Mandarin word “khot” in meaning of hardship or hard work because in the past, the local people were so poor that they didn’t have meat to eat so that came up with this cake which is made out of flour only.
+Other supports the idea that this name came from a Mandarin word “khot” in the meaning of hardship or hard work because, in the past, the local people were so poor that they didn’t have meat to eat so that came up with this cake which is made out of flour only.
 The main ingredient to make this dish is rice flour, being kept in water overnight then minced and made into round shapes.
 The cakes are fried with oil until they get brown and served with sauce.